You are here

 3. Are the stakeholders engaged in the process different from the CLNA leadership team?

 The leadership team, referenced in the Wisconsin Guide for Conducting a Comprehensive Local Needs Assessment (CLNA Guide), is the team that will lead the tasks and process of the CLNA.
-Your stakeholder groups should reflect the greater diversity of your community, and their role is to provide feedback on the focus areas of the CLNA and local application.
+Your stakeholder groups should reflect the greater diversity of your community, and their role is to provide feedback on the focus area data gaps and root causes of the CLNA and input on local application.
+The required stakeholders are addressed in question #1.

 4. Who should be on the CLNA leadership team?

-The makeup of the leadership team will depend on whether you're a consortium or a single district.
-But, at minimum, the leadership team should include at least one other administrator, in addition to the CTE coordinator and your data staff.
-Think about who you need to prepare communications, design strategy, handle logistics, and facilitate discussions with the different groups.
+The makeup of the leadership team will depend on whether an applicant is a consortium or a single district.
+But, at minimum, the leadership team should include at least one other administrator (in addition to the CTE coordinator) and data personnel.

 5. We already have a steering/advisory committee that performs these functions.
 Can we use that same group for the core stakeholder group and branch out from there?

 Absolutely.
-If you already have a committee that steers everything related to the district, specific members or the whole group may join your leadership team.
+If you already have a committee that steers everything related to the district, Academic and Career Planning, etc., specific members (or the whole group) could also comprise the CLNA leadership team.

 6. One of the stakeholder groups required for the CLNA is "representatives of Indian Tribes and tribal organizations in the State, where applicable."
 What does "where applicable" mean?

 Wisconsin CTE is adopting the same guidance on this question as Section 8538 of ESSA, which requires LEAs to consult with tribal nations before making significant decisions to ensure meaningful contributions are made.
 Please refer to ESSA's "Affected LEAs" document for clarification on how this requirement affects you.
-Every district is welcome to engage the tribes in their area to inform district or consortia CTE programs.
+Every district is encouraged to engage the tribal nationals in their area to inform district or consortia CTE programs on student needs.

 7. What agencies serve out-of-school youth, homeless, and at-risk youth?

-This varies from community to community but could include the Salvation Army, Boys and Girls Clubs, homeless shelters, faith communities, ethnic or cultural organizations, county independent living or transitional living programs, and other organizations that support students as they transition from high school to adulthood, employment, or postsecondary education.
+This varies from community to community but could include the Salvation Army, Boys and Girls Clubs, homeless shelters, faith communities, ethnic or cultural organizations, county independent living or transitional living programs for students, and other organizations that support students as they transition from high school to adulthood, employment, or postsecondary education.

 Links for contacts, such as district homeless liaisons, DVR, and others are provided in the CLNA guide.